zenodallavalle/expenditures-tracer-api/README.md

 1. Create a virtual environment
 2. Install `requirements.txt`

 _This readme file will be updated with api specifications.
-Docs will be soon generated._
+Docs will be generated._